 If you’re looking for ways to make bigger impacts or evoke more positive changes with your clients – then you’ll want to join us for this webinar!

-Join webinar presenters, Michelle Hart and Paul Ventura, on August 8 to learn:
+Join webinar presenters, Michelle Hart and Paul Ventura to learn:

 - effective supervision strategies for supervising clients, including what to do with a resistant client,